 - Dirt neutrons: Neutrinos interactions occurring in the rock upstream of the hall produce neutrons that reach the ANNIE detector.

 For Phase 1, only a smaller subvolume within the tank is neutron-sensitive: the Neutron Capture Volume (NCV).
 It consists of a transparent cylindrical acrylic vessel (50 cm x 50 cm) filled with about 100 liters of gadolinium-loaded liquid scintillator.
-The high light yield of the liquid scintillator allows an efficient detection of neutron captures at different positions within the tank filled with ultra-pure water.
+The high light yield of the liquid scintillator allows an efficient detection of neutron captures at different positions within the tank filled with ultra-pure water (see a picture of the NCV before installation below).
+The plot below shows the signal seen in the NCV as a function of time near the top of the tank (blue) and near the center (red).
+The large peak occurs at the time the neutrino beam crosses the detector and is caused by fast neutrons scattering off protons in the NCV liquid scintillator.
+The long tail is due to neutron captures in or near the NCV.
+These data show that the water in the top of the tank is sufficient to shield the central fiducial volume in ANNIE Phase 2.

 For Phase 2, the tank will be filled with Gd-loaded ultra-pure water in order to be fully sensitive to neutron captures.
 To increase the light detection efficiency, additional PMTs will be installed in the tank and, along these ~200 PMTs, several LAPPDs will be covering the walls of the tank.